librenms/librenms/README.md

 jQuery Mapael is a [jQuery](http://jquery.com/) plugin based on [raphael.js](http://raphaeljs.com/) that allows you to display dynamic vector maps.

 For example, with Mapael, you can display a map of the world with clickable countries.
-You can build simple dataviz by setting some parameters in order to automatically set a color to each area of your map and generate the legend.
-Moreover, you can plot cities on a map with their latitude and longitude.
+You can also build simple dataviz by setting some parameters in order to automatically set a color depending on a value to each area of your map and display the associated legend.
+Moreover, you can plot cities on the map with circles, squares or images by their latitude and longitude.
+Many more options are available, read the documentation in order to get a complete overview of mapael abilities.

 As Raphaël, Mapael supports Firefox 3.0+, Safari 3.0+, Chrome 5.0+, Opera 9.5+ and Internet Explorer 6.0+.